anjathiart/100-days-of-code/r1-log.md

 ### R1D17 - 20200818
 Worked on Commerce project by imnplementing the create_bid route and related django models.
 I'm slowly getting the hang of the latter, more like getting the hang of how to ask google for help effectively.
 I figured out that to update manyToMany fields one has to first get the object as a new object, then add the field, then save it again; you cannot use .update().
 Didn't spend time on styling; I'm enjoying learning the django patterns / syntax.

+### R1D18 - 20200819
+I really didn't feel like doing this today, but eventually just started and here I am.
+Worked on commerce project.
+I'm working on the bids logic for a listing.
+I haven't done validation yet, but making a bid and retrieving the maximum bid of a listing is working.
+Also went in circles on how to model the Watchlist links, and decided in the end to create its own model.
+Spending a lot of time in the Django query docs.
+Enjoying it.
+Also learnt that splitting lines in python requires a '\' at the end.
+Small victories.